Infineon/amazon-greengrass-hsi-optiga-tpm/README.md

     TPM_PT_VENDOR_TPM_TYPE:         0
     TPM_PT_FIRMWARE_VERSION:        13.11.4555.0

-This means your Optiga TPM works as expected.
+This means your OPTIGA&trade; TPM works as expected.
 It also shows the Firmware Version of the TPM.